elastic/connectors/docs/CONFIG.md

   - `api_key`: The API key for Elasticsearch connection.
 You can't set `api_key` when basic auth is used.
   - `ssl`: Whether SSL is used for the Elasticsearch connection.
   - `ca_certs`: Path to a CA bundle.
-  - `bulk`: Options for the Bulk API calls behavior
+  - `bulk`: Options for the Bulk API calls behavior - all options can be overriden by each source class
     - `display_every`: The number of docs between each counters display.
 Defaults to 100.
     - `queue_max_size`: The max size of the bulk queue.
 Defaults to 1024.
     - `queue_max_mem_size`: The max size in MB of the bulk queue.
 When it's reached, the next put